Alyst3r/WotLK-Extensions/README.md

 ### WotLKExtensions.dll
 Various runtime patches, as well as functionality extensions, all configurable from *PatchConfig.h* file. **By default all of the patches are turned off!**
 Will be periodically updated, obviously (but no promises how ofted, depends on various factors).
+A lot can probably added.
+Even more could probably be improved.

 **Patches:**
 + No Ammo - disables ammo requirement for ranged weapons; may require server core edits to fix ammo display (if not edited, without ammo in ammo slot weapons will shot invisible arrows/bullets); requires core edit to patch out server side `Out of Ammo` error message